Overview

 Credential storage

-When you sign in with Google, credentials are encrypted with a server-side key and stored in the DevInbox database, enabling cross-device sync and server-side features like remote push notifications and webhook delivery.
+When you sign in with Google, credentials and preferences are encrypted and stored in the DevInbox database via our API, enabling cross-device sync and remote push notifications.
 The raw credential values are never readable by anyone without the decryption key.

 Data we access